 General Grievance - Procedure

-The Dean, or designee, will ask the complainant to submit the complaint in writing, providing as much detail as possible and identifying witnesses, if any.
-The Dean, or designee, shall review the facts of the case, including any recommendations and findings of the committee.
-The complainant, Dean, or designee, may request to assemble a committee of three disinterested staff or faculty members, and, potentially, a student (in cases that are not sensitive to the complainant or student community) to hear the complaint.
-The complainant may be asked to provide evidence, direct testimony, and identify any witnesses, upon request of the committee.The
+The President’s Office, or designee, will ask the complainant to submit the complaint in writing, providing as much detail as possible and identifying witnesses, if any.
+The President, or designee, shall review the facts of the case, including any recommendations and findings.
+The complainant, President’s Office, or designee, may request to assemble a committee of three disinterested staff or faculty members, and, potentially, a student (in cases that are not sensitive to the complainant or student community) to hear the complaint.
+The complainant may be asked to provide evidence, direct testimony, and identify any witnesses, upon request of the committee.